mikermcneil/waterline-query-builder/docs/syntax.md

 can run on both a SQL data store or a NoSQL data store.
 The language is completely database independent.
 This acts as an interchange format that can be processed by an adapter and interpreted to be run on that particular database.
-It is highly influenced by a relational sequel language but should be normalized enough to be converted into NoSql queries as well.
+It is highly influenced by the principles of relational databases and the SQL standard but is capable of producing NoSql queries as well.

 For familiarity the generated SQL query is shown next to each example using the PostgreSQL dialect.
 The equivalent MongoDB query is also shown.